pbinkley/rcb-manual/sections/01-the-setting-of-the-problem-of-reproducing-research-materials.md

 ---
-section: Chapter I title: The Setting of the Problem of Reproducing Research Materials
+section: Chapter I
+title: The Setting of the Problem of Reproducing Research Materials
+layout: narrative
 ---

 Research in the social sciences and humanities is unlike research in